berndporr/iir1/README.md

 look at Documentation.txt.

 Run `doxygen` to generate the documented class hierachy on the basis of the comments in the header files.
-The file format is HTML and will be stored in the `doc` subdirectory.
+The file format is HTML and PDF and will be generated in the `doc` subdirectory.

 ## Credits